amcgee/remjs/README.md

 ## Modifiers

 The following can be added to the query string of a URL to modify or limit the results.
-They are modify the resulting database query, so the server doesn't need to do the processing.
+They modify the resulting database query, so the server doesn't need to do the processing.

 ### fields